 This is a fundamental type of response by the body to disease and injury.
 It is characterized by the classical signs of pain, heat, redness, and swelling.
 Inflammation is a key part of the body’s defense system, an indispensable protective response by the body’s system of self-defense.
 Innumerable causes (mosquito bite, a splinter, a virus infection, a bruise, a broken bone) can trigger an inflammatory response and dispatch cells and chemicals to the site to repair the damage.

-Acute swelling is short lived, lasting for only a few days.
+Acute swelling is short-lived, lasting for only a few days.
 If it lasts longer, it is referred to as chronic inflammation.
-Chronic inflammation may last for weeks, months or beyond.
+Chronic inflammation may last for weeks, months, or beyond.

 In order to determine if the condition of the injury is in the acute, subacute or chronic inflammatory stage, an adequate case history is needed along with assessment.
-The assessment should include a visual scan, active muscle testing, passive range of motion testing and resisted isometric muscle tests and palpation of the structure involved.
+The assessment should include a visual scan, active muscle testing, passive range of motion testing and resisted isometric muscle tests, and palpation of the structure involved.